Knivsta / Knifsta

 LBF03: Apostle or saint - Apostles - St. Peter - holding 2 keys

-LBF04: Virgin Mary - Madonna and Christ-child
+LBF04: New Testament - Virgin Mary - Madonna with Christ-child

 Scene Description: Madonna and Child.
 Madonna full frontal, face broken off; there is no halo, she has braids, the child sits on her lap, full frontal (check to see if there really are braids: yes, one to each side).
 Halo with cross on child, the right hand is raised to mother's shoulder in benediction, the left hand rests on a book on his left knee, she wears shoes, he does not.
 She holds him by the waist.